OpenSmock/Molecule/documentation/Create and connect Components.md

 '[Map] Receive new GNSS position: x@x radius: x m';

 ### Starting a component with a name
-It's also possible to create a component with a name by using the following syntax:
+It's also possible to create a component with a name by using the following method:
 `[componentName] start: #[name]`.
 This will be useful for [Producers](https://github.com/OpenSmock/Molecule/blob/main/documentation/Creating%20Producers.md), which determine which component of a given Type A receives events from which component of a given Type B, if multiple components of the same Type exist.

 ## Stopping a component
-Components are stopped using the `MolComponentImpl class>> stop` instruction, the syntax being similar to the `start` instruction since Components are stopped by `[componentName] stop`. \
+Components are stopped using the `MolComponentImpl class>> stop` instruction, the method being similar to the `start` instruction since Components are stopped by `[componentName] stop`. \
-Components with a name are stopped using the same syntax as `start`, which is `[componentName] stop: #[name]`.
+Components with a name are stopped a similar method as `start`, which is `[componentName] stop: #[name]`.

 ## Stop the two components